 How to Install Drupal on Google Cloud Server

-Drupal is a powerful, free, and open-source content management system (CMS) written in PHP.
-It allows you to build robust websites and applications using themes and modules.
+Drupal is a free, open-source content management system (CMS) that allows you to build flexible and powerful websites and applications.

 How to connect to Google Cloud servers